horst3180/arc-firefox-theme/README.md

 Drag-and-drop these files into the Firefox window.
 Firefox will then prompt you to install the theme.

-Alternatively you can generate the x.pi files by running the `make-xpi.sh` script.
+Alternatively you can generate the .xpi files by running the `make-xpi.sh` script.

     ./make-xpi.sh